Market Cap: $460.5M TTM revenue: $100.3M YOY return: +44.96% |

 - Blacksky’s main competitors for U.S. government business are Maxar and Planet Labs.

 - Impressive 92% YoY revenue growth in FY 2022 reduced to 45% in 2023.
-Now, based on the midpoint of management’s outlook, 2024 growth is forecasted at just 17%.
+2024 growth came in at just 8%.

 - U.S. Government sales especially slowed, growing only 10% in 2023, compared to 82% in 2022 (original analysis).
-In 2024, U.S. Government sales have declined quarter-on-quarter since peak in 4Q 2023.
+In 2024, U.S. Government sales have declined quarter-on-quarter since peaking in 4Q 2023.
+This declined is continuing in 2025.

-- International sales channels presently offer Blacksky’s best path to growth and comprised the majority of 2023 revenue growth.
+- International sales channels presently offer Blacksky’s best path to growth and comprised the majority of 2023 and 2024 revenue growth.
 However, satellites launched by well-managed (i.e. not Satellogic) firms located in countries with lower labor costs (i.e. Spacety and Chang Guang in China, and Hancom in Korea) will in the future challenge these international sales channels.

 Examining Financial Disclosures

 Blacksky categorizes revenue in four segments.
-Imagery its leading diver, but recently Engineering/Integration has materially contributed to recent two quarters’ revenue.
+Imagery its leading diver, but recently Engineering/Integration has materially contributed to recent quarters’ revenue.
 Blacksky claims this and Professional category revenue are interrelated and expects both “will be primarily from contracts with existing U.S. and international defense and intelligence customers with whom we have contracted to perform development work prior to the implementation of their subscription service contracts.”

 Management guidance scorecard